silverstripeltd/akqa-nz-silverstripe-nztm-location-convertor/README.md

 Northings and eastings are in metres.
 Latitudes and longitudes are in radians.

-Note that Chatham Islands conversion does not return correct result.
+NOTE: that Chatham Islands conversion does not return correct result.

 ## Installation (composer required)